Click Here To View Home Page

 If you are disapproved for a pistol license, the reason almost certainly will be listed as "moral character," and will relate to (1) some incident(s) in your past, and/or (2) something you did during the application process (e.g., failed to disclose required information during the investigation).

 Sometimes, these denials are very unreasonable, and can be challenged.
 But, you must challenge them within the time limits.
-The deadline for challenging the first disapproval notice is 30 days in New York City, but it can be even less in some other counties.
+The deadline for challenging the first disapproval notice is 90 days in New York City, but usually it is much less in other counties.
 The deadline for challenging a final disapproval is 4 months, and is made by filing an Article 78 court proceeding.

 If you miss these deadlines, you destroy your opportunity to fight the disapproval, because you become "time barred."
 So, when you get a disapproval notice of any kind, you must take action immediately.